Meb-Do-Stuff/MayonnaiseSimulator-Mod/README.md

 # MayonnaiseSimulator-Mod
-I actually used transpilers, and I also don't want to be anymore.
+I actually used transpilers, and so I actually don't want to be anymore.